lalithnarayan/shield_assignment/README.md

 - **Changing Timezone**: Use the dropdown in the calendar to select different timezones, which updates how dates are displayed.
 - **Sorting and Searching Table**: Click on column headers to sort data.
 Use the search bar to filter results based on specific columns.

-## Data Fetching
-Data for the table is fetched based on the selected date range and timezone.
-Ensure your backend API is capable of handling requests with these parameters.

-## Contributions
-Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Ensure to update tests as appropriate.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

----

 This README provides a comprehensive guide to help users understand and navigate your application effectively.
 Adjust paths, URLs, and specific instructions based on your actual repository and deployment setup.